Skip to main content

 • Must post their activities/events in CampusGroups.

-• Must follow the Universal Funding Guidelines
+• Must follow the Universal Funding Guidelines.

 • Must follow all University Policies, departmental policies (such as policies related to event/space usage), and building policies (such as postering and space usage).